Laboratory Diagnostics

 In our diagnostic laboratory, we carry out over 40,000 special tests in infectious diseases and tropical medicine every year for external senders, clinics and doctors throughout Germany, as well as for patients at the institute's own outpatient clinic.
 We use both classical bacteriological and parasitological methods as well as the latest immunological and molecular biological methods.

-Our diagnostic laboratories are accredited by the German accreditation body (DAkkS) in accordance with DIN EN ISO 15189:
+Our diagnostic laboratories are accredited by the German accreditation body (DAkkS) in accordance with DIN EN ISO 15189:2024.
+Here you will find further information about our quality management.

 Our service for referrers